dns-violations/dnsflagday/README.md

 		formTitle: 'Test your domain',
 		labelText: 'Domain name (without www): ',
 		submitText: 'Test!',
-		reportOkHtml: ': <span style="color: green;">All Ok!</span>',
+		reportOkHtml: ': <span style="color: green;">All Ok!</span> This domain is perfectly ready, congratulations!',
+		reportCompatibleHtml: ': <span style="color: orange;">Minor problems detected!</span> This domain is going to work after the 2019 DNS flag day BUT this domain does not support latest DNS standards.
+As a consequence this domain does not support latest features or might be an easier target for network attackers than necessary.
+We recommend your domain administrator to fix issues listed in the following',
+		reportHighLatency: ': <span style="color: red;">Serious problem detected!</span> This domain will face issues after the 2019 DNS flag.
+It will somehow work BUT clients will experience delays when accessing this domain.
+We recommend you to request fixing this issue from your domain administrator!
+You can refer them to https://dnsflagday.net/ and',
-		reportFailHtml: ': <span style="color: red;">This domain has one or more problems!</span> If the problem persists contact your DNS administrator and refer them to https://dnsflagday.net/ and',
+		reportFailHtml: ': <span style="font-weight: bold; color: red;">Fatal error detected!</span> This domain is going to STOP WORKING after the DNS flag day!
+Please retry the test to eliminate random network failures.
+If the problem persists you really need to request fixing this issue from your domain administrator.
+You can refer them to https://dnsflagday.net/ and',
+		reportTestErrorHtml: ': Test cannot be evaluated because of error.
+Pleae make sure the domain name entered refers to a <strong>DNS zone</strong>, i.e. use "example.com" instead of "www.example.com".
+Retry the test to eliminate random network failures or investigate',
 		reportLinkText: ' technical report ',  // text before URL to report },
 	status: {
 		loading: 'Testing in progress, please wait… It might take several tens of seconds.',
 		done: 'Testing completed:',
 		errorApi: 'Communication error!
 API unavailable… please try again later',
-		errorInput: 'Invalid input!
-IDN is not supported yet.', },
+		errorInput: 'Invalid input or other unexpected error, sorry!', },
 };
 </script>